sheha919/Cobaltocenium_project/README.md

 As the next task, the required data is needed to extract from the QChem output files and then calculate further chemical properties.
 For these calculations, previously calculated data for fragments is also needed. (ex: cp_homo.dat, cp_lumo.dat, cocp_homo.dat, cocp_lumo.dat, h_charge.dat)

 Geometry optimaization calculations can be performed using "cocp_frag_opt.in" and "cp_frag_opt.in" for CoCpOH and Cp fragments.
-Then cp_homo.dat, cp_lumo.dat, cocp_homo.dat, cocp_lumo.dat
+Then following data files can be extracted using ""
+* Energy of substituted CoCpOH fragment:                                                cocp.dat
+* Energy of substituted Cp fragment:                                                    cp.dat
+* Energy of highest occupied molecular orbital (HOMO) for substituted CoCpOH fragment:  cocp_homo.dat
+* Energy of lowest unoccupied molecular orbital (LUMO) for substituted CoCpOH fragment: cocp_lumo.dat
+* Energy of HOMO for substituted Cp fragment:                                           cp_homo.dat
+* Energy of LUMO for substituted Cp fragment:                                           cp_lumo.dat